lijungtsung/lijungtsung.github.io/index.md

-Hi!
+Welcome!
 I am a Research Scientist at the Center for Cosmology and AstroParticle Physics (CCAPP) at The Ohio State University.
 <br/><br/>
 I specialize in high-energy astrophysics, solar physics, and plasma physics.
 My current research focuses on modeling cosmic-ray transport in the inner heliosphere and the gamma-ray emission observed by Fermi-LAT and HAWC.
 <br/><br/>